nenosinc/iCloudDocumentSync/CONTRIBUTING.md

 9. Submit a pull request from your forked GitHub repo into the main repo.
 Your pull request will then be reviewed and possibly accepted if everything looks good

 #### Code Guidelines
 Before submitting any code changes, read over the code / syntax guidelines to make sure everything you write matches the appropriate coding style.
+The [Objective-C Coding Guidelines](https://github.com/github/objective-c-conventions) are available on GitHub.

 #### Building the Framework
-Instructions Coming Soon
+Building the Framework for iCloud is easy, however finding where Xcode places it after built can be tricky.
+Follow these steps to build the Framework and copy it into the iCloud Document Sync project.
+In a future version, this process will be automated.

+1. Make any changes to the project and build it with the *iCloud* target selected
+2. When you've finished making changes and testing, select the *Framework* target from the scheme selector in the upper-left corner of Xcode.
+Click on Build / Run.
+Xcode will generate the framework.
+3. To find the framework, right click on `libiCloud.a` in the Products folder within Xcode and then click *Show in Finder*.
+4. Finder will open with a folder showing all of the build products for iCloud Document Sync.
+Find the bundle called `iCloud.framework`.
+Copy that framework into the iCloud Document Sync project.
+Be sure that the old framwork is completely overwritten.

 #### Building the Documentation
 Instructions Coming Soon